-Search for epigenetic decoder leads scientists to Rett SyndromeDecember 21st, 2012 in Medical research /
+Search for epigenetic decoder leads scientists to Rett SyndromeDecember 21, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—A few years ago, scientists discovered an unexpected layer of information woven into the genetic code – a nucleotide called 5-hydroxymethylcytosine, or 5hmC.
 Its meaning was unknown at the time, but a new analysis suggests that a regulatory protein called MeCP2, known for its involvement in the nervous system disorder Rett Syndrome, recognizes 5hmC in the brain and facilitates activation of the genes in which it is most abundant.

 The study, which includes the first maps of 5hmC's distribution throughout the genomes of three types of brain cells, indicates 5hmC has different effects on gene activity in the nervous system than it does in other cell types in which it has been studied.
 "This direct connection between 5hmC and Rett Syndrome will force two fast-moving and exciting fields to come together in a way that was totally unanticipated," says Howard Hughes Medical Institute investigator Nathaniel Heintz, who led the study.
 Heintz and his colleagues published their findings in the December 21, 2012, issue of the journal Cell.